All Episodes

 She's younger.

-But listening to Rush had an impact that that motivated her to get into the field of politics and fight for the beliefs we all have.
+But listening to Rush had an impact that motivated her to get into the field of politics and fight for the beliefs we all have.

 We've got a lot to say on the other side.

-The president on Rush, Mark Levin on Rush, all coming up.
+The president on Rush, Mark Levin on Rush all coming up.

 All right, 25 till the top of the hour.

-We'll get back to our Um, we're gonna do the whole show.
+We're going to do the whole show.

 He'll be on TV tonight.

-Also, uh, Mark Levin's gonna join us.
+Also, Mark Levin's going to join us.

 The passing of Rush Limbaugh today.

-And I I want everybody to know one thing is that he would want us, and I can tell you this with a certainty, because he is irreplaceable.
+And I want everybody to know one thing is that he would want us, and I can tell you this with a certainty, because he is irreplaceable.

-Catherine is his wonderful wife is right.
+Catherine, his wonderful wife is right.

 including myself, love this country, led this movement, and would want all of us to stay in this battle and in this fight.